 Read more on Japan’s Sacred Treasures.

-Mirrors in Celtic Mythology
+Mirrors in Ancient Greece

-Symbolism in Fairytales and Pop Culture
+Mirrors in Folklore, Fairytales, and Pop Culture

 In modern culture, even games like Poptropica feature quests where players wonder how to get the mirror in Poptropica Mythology Island, highlighting the enduring power of this mystical symbol.